iAmMe27/Tahrovin/README.md

  - Tahrovin: This is the default profile.
 It uses Community Shaders (CS for short) and ReShade for visuals and is the core experience all other profiles are built upon
  - Perfomance: This profile sacrifices some of the visual upgrades like CS and ReShade to accomodate lower end systems.
 It is based on the default profile and makes no sacrifices in gameplay/content mods, so you're only missing out on some visual improvements
  - Degeneracy: This profile adds creature support to the adult frameworks.
 Be warned, this means there will be bestiality content in your game, hence the name of the profile
- - Tarallax Beta: This profile introduces Parallax, which in combination with CS makes the game even more stunning.
+ - Parallax Beta: This profile introduces Parallax, which in combination with CS makes the game even more stunning.
 Note that this is a Beta profile, meaning there might be places where parallax looks a little off or in rare cases even be obviously broken.
 If you find such cases, feel free to report them in the discord so I can try to fix them in later updates
  - Degeneracy Parallax Beta: This should be self explanatory, it's the Degeneracy Profile but including parallax
  - ENB: This Profile replaces Community Shaders with ENB, trading off visual improvements in some places for visual improvements in others.
 Generally speaking ENB looks *prettier*, but Community Shaders look more *consistent*